wulufu/GUI-for-Dual-Aggregation-Transformer/README.md

-# Dual Aggregation Transformer for Image Super-Resolution
+# Dual Aggregation Transformer for Image Super-Resolution GUI
+This is a graphical user interface for the DAT for Image Super-Resolution algorithm, which we made for our Capstone Project.

 ## Dependencies